vorpalnet/blade/README.md

 There are two ways to deploy BLADE applications to the OCCAS cluster:

 **Option 1: EAR deployment (recommended)**
-Deploy `vorpal-blade-services.ear` to the cluster.
+Deploy the EAR (e.g. `vorpal-blade-services-production.ear`) to the cluster.
 The EAR bundles all service WARs — each WAR includes the framework JAR, and 3rd-party libraries are provided by the shared library.
 No JARs in the EAR `lib/`.
 This is the simplest approach — one artifact, one deployment.

 **Option 2: Shared library + individual WARs**
 Deploy `vorpal-blade-library-shared.war` as a WebLogic shared library (contains 3rd-party JARs only), then deploy individual application WARs separately.
 Each WAR includes the framework JAR and references the shared library for 3rd-party dependencies in their `weblogic.xml`: